(Actual tweets by my friend Zach, in response to messages I sent him while watching House of Cards season 2.)

-Note: This post is the second in what I’m hoping to make a weekly feature.
+Note: This post is the first in what I’m hoping to make a weekly feature.
 Do you plan to spend a weekend night or two watching Netflix, then instead spend most of the night trying to decide what to watch?
 This is for you.
 Recommendations from me.
-I’m including runtimes, links to IMDb profiles and basic topic info, where I can.
 Let me know what else you’d like to see.
 Thanks!